 - Sincerely Nuts Almond Flour

-Since almond flour can go bad fast, I like to put my almond flour in the fridge or freezer after opening.
+Since almond flour can go bad fast when the weather is hot, I like to put my almond flour in the fridge or freezer after opening.
 Most almond flour comes in an airtight sealed bag, but you can also use an airtight container.

 Almond meal may also be known as ground almonds.
-I have been known to grind almonds using my blender to make my own almond meal, the power of your blender will dictate how fine your almond meal will become.
+I often make my own almond flour by grinding whole almonds using my blender, coffee grinder, or food processor.
+The power of your blender will dictate how fine your almond meal will become.

-A serving (1/4 cup or 28 grams) of almond meal has the same nutrition of almond flour of nearly 160 calories, 6 grams of carbs and 3 grams of fiber.
-Only 6 total carbs or 3 net carbs per serving.
+A serving (¼ cup or 28 grams) of the almond meal has the same nutrition as almond flour of nearly 160 calories, 6 grams of carbs, and 3 grams of fiber.
+Only 6 total carbs or 3 net carbs per serving!

 - Honeyville Almond Meal